TO GET A "GET": ENFORCEMENT OF CONTRACTS REQUIRING SPOUSES TO SECURE OR ACCEPT RELIGIOUS DIVORCES

 As the majority of actions suggest, however, the issue is not one of vagueness and not one of infringement on first amendment rights.
 Indeed, securing or accepting a Get does not call on a party to engage in any religious practice or accept any doctrine.
 It merely asks a party to comply with certain formalities, formalities not much different from those found in the marriage ceremony itself, whether a Jewish ceremony or some other type.
 The parties to these actions involving a Get almost invariably entered into a ketubah, a Jewish marriage contract, before taking wedding vows.
 At that time, the parties did not protest or cry that they were being forced to submit to a religious practice to which they did not adhere.
 Thus, most typically, where a party refuses to agree to a Get it is usually due to a stubborn insistence.
 Additionally, as recent cases confirm, some spouses even use the Get as a bargaining means to secure favorable terms upon divorce.
 Thus, civil courts should not be hesitant to force a party to secure or accept a Get, whether it is because the parties signed a ketubah upon marriage or whether they agreed to procure a Get upon divorce.
 To force a party to get a Get is a proper exercise of a civil court's equitable powers.

-Go to: Religious Issues Category
+Religious Issues Category